 Agriculture is the principal economic activity, including corn, soybeans, wheat, barley, and vegetables.
 There are 372 square miles in Queen Anne’s county and the population as of 2010 was 47,798.

-Teknika Kitchens and Baths is proud to provide bathroom and kitchen design in Queen Anne’s County Maryland and serve homeowners’ remodeling needs.
+Teknika Kitchens and Baths is proud to provide bathroom design and kitchen design in Queen Anne’s County Maryland and serve homeowners’ kitchen and bath remodeling needs.
 Queen Anne’s County kitchens and baths, whether they are in a new home or historic home dating from the 1800’s, can be made to become what Queen Anne’s County homeowners’ envision.
 To learn more about Teknika Kitchens and Baths in Chestertown call us at 410-778-2036.
 If you want kitchen design ideas see our inspiration page.